jbiatek/TPlex/README.md

 - Dynamic command and lookup names are not supported.
   - For example, `Lookup(var)`, where `var` is a String variable.
-    It is also possible in PLEXIL to issue a command `var()`, where `var` is a String.
+    It is also possible in PLEXIL to issue a command `var()`, where `var` is a String variable.
 This is not possible in Lustre.

 The enumeration of possible strings is extracted from the PLEXIL plan.
-Any string literals in the plan will also be present in the PLEXIL plan.
+Any string literals in the plan will also be present in the Lustre translation of the plan, and will be possible string inputs when generating test cases.

-If the plan does not contain any because the environment is the only one expected to generate or return strings, the `--lustre-generic-strings <num>` option may be of interest.
+If the plan does not contain any literals because the environment is the only one expected to generate or return strings, the `--lustre-generic-strings <num>` option may be of interest.
 It will add generic strings like "1", "2", "3"... to the list of possible